jasonjac2/OneMoreWiki/Image-Commands.md

 course you should edit immediately.
 If your custom styles has a style named exactly "Caption" then that style will be applied, otherwise, a default caption style is used.

-## Crop
+## Crop and Rotate
-Opens an image editing window that allows you to precisely crop and image by selecting a region, moving that region around the image, and even resizing the region.
+Opens an image editing window that allows you to precisely crop an image by selecting a region, moving that region around the image, and even resizing the region.
+Press Ctrl + A to select the entire image.
+Press Cltr + D to deselect the current selection region.

 > <img src="images/CropImage.png" width="568" />

+This dialog also includes a rotate feature that can rotate an image to any angle, beyond just the 90 degree increments built into OneNote.

 ## Resize
 Resize images on the page.
 If one image is selected then you can resize by percentage,